 In November 2015, I received a record player for my 21st birthday.
 A couple of months prior, I developed an insatiable urge to start collecting vinyl.
 I started to make a wishlist of all the albums I’d love to own on vinyl.
 Therefore, I was very excited when I was gifted a record player from my father.

 Consequently, I decided to create a Instagram account dedicated to sharing my personal collection with mini-reviews on each album.
 In about nine months, I racked up over 1300 followers.
 I thoroughly enjoy running the account and it allows me to explore one of my other keen interests – photography.

-Visually representing an album through a square image enables and challenges me to constantly conjure up interesting viewpoints and methods to represent a music album for my fellow community.
+Visually representing an album through a square image enables and challenges me to constantly conjure up interesting viewpoints and methods to represent a music album.

 I adore vinyl as a music format, from both an audio and visual standpoint.
 In terms of audio, it is music, in its purest form.
 Listening to a vinyl record is very much an active listening experience as the act of playing a record requires more attention than, for example, pressing play on a digital playlist and having the ability to instantly skip between tracks.

 The moment you drop the needle into the first groove, it is as though you are contractually obliged to be in the vicinity of the player for the next 45 minutes or so.
 Vinyl requires attention; whether it be flipping over to side B or changing to disc two.

 From a visual standpoint, I adore album artwork, and with vinyl records, you get the largest available artwork tied to a physical or digital media.
 I take pride in examining front and back covers, lyric sheets and all the other possible goodies you may get.